dejwk/roo_display/doc/programming_guide.md

 ![img31](images/img31.png)

 As you can see, clip masks can be useful for drawing complex geometry with minimum RAM footprint.
 We just need to draw the primitives multiple times, applying different masks.
-It will be slower than preparing everything in a 'real' Rgb565 offscreen and drawing it out, but it only needs 9600 bytes for the entire 320x200 screen, as opposed to over 153 KB for Rgb565 (that we unlikely to be able to allocate).
+It will usually be slower than preparing everything in a 'real' Rgb565 offscreen and drawing it out, but it only needs 9600 bytes for the entire 320x200 screen, as opposed to over 153 KB for Rgb565 (that we may not be able to allocate).

 #### Offscreens with transparency: BLENDING_MODE_SOURCE